vmware-tanzu/velero/site/content/docs/main/restore-reference.md

 1. The `RestoreController` notices the new Restore object and performs validation.

 1. The `RestoreController` fetches basic information about the backup being restored, like the [BackupStorageLocation](locations.md) (BSL).
-It also a tarball of the cluster resources in the backup, any volumes that will be restored using Restic, and any volume snapshots to be restored.
+It also fetches a tarball of the cluster resources in the backup, any volumes that will be restored using Restic, and any volume snapshots to be restored.

 1. The `RestoreController` then extracts the tarball of backup cluster resources to the /tmp folder and performs some pre-processing on the resources, including

     * Sorting the resources to help Velero decide the [restore order](#resource-restore-order) to use.

     * Attempting to discover the resources by their Kubernetes [Group Version Resource (GVR)](https://kubernetes.io/docs/reference/using-api/api-concepts/).
 If a resource is not discoverable, Velero will exclude it from the restore.
-See more about how [Velero backs up API versions](#backed-up-api-versions)
+See more about how [Velero backs up API versions](#backed-up-api-versions).

     * Applying any configured [resource filters](resource-filtering.md).

     * Remapping target namespace according to specified [`--namespace-mappings`](#restoring-into-a-different-namespace) restore option.

 1. The `RestoreController` begins restoring the eligible resources one at a time.
-Valero unmarshalls the current resource into a Kubernetes resource object.
+Velero extracts the current resource into a Kubernetes resource object.
 Depending on the type of resource and restore options you specified, Velero will make the following modifications to the resource or preparations to the target cluster before attempting to create the resource,

     * The `RestoreController` makes sure the target namespace exists.
 If the target namespace does not exist, then the `RestoreController` will create a new one on the cluster.